DenisMilanov/denismilanov/README.md

 # 👋 Hi, I'm Denis Milanov

-🎓 Bachelor’s Degree from <a href="https://www.aubg.edu" target="_blank" rel="noopener noreferrer">American University in Bulgaria (AUBG)</a>
+🎓 Bachelor’s Degree from <a href="https://www.aubg.edu" target="_blank" rel="noopener noreferrer">American University in Bulgaria (AUBG)</a><br>
-🎓 Double Major in Business Administration & Economics, Minor in Finance
+🎓 Double Major in Business Administration & Economics, Minor in Finance<br>
-🏫 Alumni of <a href="https://www.smg.bg" target="_blank" rel="noopener noreferrer">Sofia High School of Mathematics (SMG)</a>
+🏫 Alumni of <a href="https://www.smg.bg" target="_blank" rel="noopener noreferrer">Sofia High School of Mathematics (SMG)</a><br>
-💻 Full Stack Developer with a Frontend Focus and 3+ years of experience building ERP systems and smart business tools 📊 Passionate about fintech, risk management, and AI-driven automation
+💻 Full Stack Developer with a Frontend Focus and 3+ years of experience building ERP systems and smart business tools<br>
+📊 Passionate about fintech, risk management, and AI-driven automation<br>
 🌍 Based in Bulgaria | Working on solutions that blend finance, tech, and innovation

 ---